By: Nancy LT Hamilton

 Information on attaching and adjusting patterns

-- I cut closely to the patterns to allow me to see the metal beneath the pattern.
-This allows for a more efficient use of the metal and creates less waste.
+- I cut close to the patterns to be able to see the metal beneath them.
+This allows for more efficient use of the metal and creates less waste.

-In the image on the left, I can wiggle the pattern into tight spots while, with the pattern on the right, I cannot see where the metal is beneath the pattern.
+In the image on the left, I can wiggle the pattern into tight spots, whereas with the pattern on the right, I cannot see where the metal lies beneath it.

 - I glue my patterns to the metal.
-First, I sand the area with 400g wet-dry sand paper.
-This removes dirt and also gives the glue a little “tooth” to hold onto.
+First, I sand the area with 400g wet-dry sandpaper.
+This removes dirt and gives the glue a little “tooth” to hold on to.
 I either print my patterns on

-- To separate the sheets of metal, after sawing and sanding (you can do that too, while they are glued together!
-Yeah!), I use my torch to burn off the super glue and to release the bond.
-There are NASTY FUMES produced so, you need great ventilation – if you can smell it, it’s not working!
+- To separate the metal sheets after sawing and sanding, I use my torch to burn off the superglue and release the bond.
+There are NASTY FUMES produced, so you need great ventilation – if you can smell it, it’s not working!

 ***See my video and webpage on Ventilation.
 Please.

-- The patterns can be resized with a photo editing software app like Photoshop or Pixlr Editor.
+- The patterns can be resized using photo-editing software such as Photoshop, Canva or Pixlr Editor.
 Please see my webpage: Photo Editing Software for some of the programs available – some even free!

 Project Videos